ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 ## Python example

-To use pyhton with the WeDO 2.0 we need a BLE library.
+To use pyhton with the WeDo 2.0 we need a BLE library.
 Unfortunately BLE support in python is still quite imature but there is at least one library that works in ev3dev - [gattlib](https://bitbucket.org/OscarAcena/pygattlib)